 M.D.
 Snodgrass, on the Alaska Engineering Commission's recommendation, chose section 15, township 17 north, range 1 east of the Seward Meridian, which originally consisted of 240 acres as the location for the Matanuska Experimental Farm.
-10 Section 14 adjoining the 240 acres was later set aside for the station, making a total of 880 acres to be developed for experimental purposes.
-For the fiscal year ending June 30, 1918, \$10,000 was appropriated for the station and work was begun under the direction of F. E. Rader on April 1, 1917.11 a garden and nursery.
+Section 14 adjoining the 240 acres was later set aside for the station, making a total of 880 acres to be developed for experimental purposes.
+For the fiscal year ending June 30, 1918, \$10,000 was appropriated for the station and work was begun under the direction of F. E. Rader on April 1, 1917.

+The first three years were spent in clearing land and erecting buildings.
+As soon as land was cleared Rader began testing varieties of potatoes and grains.
+He also maintained a garden and nursery.
 Some machinery was placed on the farm.
 Grain testing among settlers had been initiated prior to establishment of the experiment station but first results were disappointing.
 Few farmers participating took the time and effort necessary to make their experiments successful.
 Rader continued these efforts.
 His greatest difficulty lay in convincing farmers to save seed from the ripened grain.
 Lack of threshing machines in the Valley was a handicap.
 Not many settlers wanted to use the ancient hand flail.